Shuxin-Liang/InnerGS/README.md

 This is an implementation of the paper, **"InnerGS: Internal Scenes Rendering via Factorized 3D Gaussian Splatting"**.

-Full code will be released after the paper is accepted.

 Authors: Shuxin Liang, Yihan Xiao, Wenlu Tang

 ArXiv Link: https://arxiv.org/abs/2508.13287